koot-labs/telegram-bot-dialogs/README.md

 ### Why This Fork?

-The original package is [no longer maintained](https://github.com/koot-labs/telegram-bot-dialogs/commit/e9c7667e56e419a7053125b40c473ce4b8d7f9c8).
-This fork aims to:
+The Original package [is not maintained anymore](https://github.com/koot-labs/telegram-bot-dialogs/commit/e9c7667e56e419a7053125b40c473ce4b8d7f9c8) and does not support Telegram Bot API PHP SDK v3.
-- Maintain compatibility with the latest [Telegram Bot API PHP SDK](https://github.com/irazasyed/telegram-bot-sdk)
+The goal of the fork is to maintain the package compatible with the latest [Telegram Bot API PHP SDK](https://github.com/irazasyed/telegram-bot-sdk), PHP 8+ and Laravel features, focus on stability, better DX and readability.
-- Support PHP 8+ features
-- Enhance Laravel integration
-- Improve developer experience
-- Ensure code quality and maintainability

 ## Features